nmarukh/test/README.md

   </tr>
         <tr>
   <td><a href="https://github.com/nmarukh/yap/blob/master/A-A-B%20tests/A-A-B%20tests%20(online%20retailer).ipynb">A-B test.
 Online retailer.</a></td>
-    <td>Testing hypotheses to increase revenue in an online store - evaluate the results of an A / B test. </td>
+    <td>Testing hypotheses to increase revenue in an online store - evaluate the results of an A / B test.
+Hypotheses were prioritized using ICE and RICE frameworks.
+Then I analyzed the results of the A / B test, built graphs of cumulative revenue, average bill, conversion by group, and then calculated the statistical significance of differences in conversions and average bills based on raw and clean data.
+Based on the analysis, I decided that it was not advisable to continue the test. </td>
     <td>pandas, seaborn, matplotlib, numpy, scipy, datetime </td>
   </tr>
       <tr>